‘Dirty Money’: The most money-grubbin’ shows on TV

 The success of the first instalment, The Real Housewives of Orange County, resulted in spinoff series located in New York City and Atlanta, New Jersey, Washington D.C. and Beverly Hills, Miami, Potomac, and Dallas, with each season focusing on a fresh batch of not-so fresh brats – a group of privileged housewives residing in the wealthiest areas of America – and the meaningless, self-absorbed lives they lead.

 UnReal is a sharp satire on the nature of the aforementioned reality TV shows and the money / fame obsessed culture they breed, offering a behind the scenes look at the production of a Bachelor-style dating reality show called Everlasting and the manipulation taking place to make the show a hit.
 UnReal has a strong cast of women at the helm, including Shiri Appleby (Roswell) and Constance Zimmer (Agents of Shield) as the central characters.

 The Apprentice (2014 – 2017)

 It can sometimes be easy to forget that the dude at the helm of this show is now the President of the United States of America.
 What a time to be alive!
-Before his turn in the Oval Office, the self-made millionaire headed the US version of The Apprentice – a reality show that saw business wannabes fight like dogs in a bid to bag a job with Trump himself.
+Before his turn in the Oval Office, the self-made billionaire headed the US version of The Apprentice – a reality show that saw business wannabes fight like dogs in a bid to bag a job with Trump himself.